Rice and bean burrito with side salad

 Food facts

 This dish is low in potassium when eaten within the serving sizes suggested.
-The beans in this dish provide the phosphate, If you have been prescribed a phosphate binder, ensure you take them with this dish.
+The beans, tortillas and rice in this dish are sources of phosphate.
+If you have been prescribed a phosphate binder, ensure you take them with this dish.

 This dish is low in protein, therefore if you have been advised to follow a low protein diet, this would be a suitable main meal.